Recovery is a journey that does not end when patients finish active substance abuse treatment.

 - Steps to take if relapse is imminent.

 Our alumni uniformly say, 'I have learned tools, ways of life, ways of living that I just never had before.
 I didn't naturally share my feelings.
 I didn't naturally fell safe.
 I didn't naturally trust.
 I didn't naturally exercise...
 These are behaviors that are new for me.
 And now that I have implemented them in my life, I feel fulfilled.

 Patients are also encouraged to participate in our Aftercare Group therapy.
 The group meets weekly at our offices in Jacksonville and St. Augustine to help patients overcome challenges, cope with stress and explore ways to continue to develop a healthy, balanced lifestyle.
 During therapy, patients practice giving and receiving advice, and develop bonds that can sustain them through life’s challenges.

-We have found that one of the main contributors to relapse is returning to the same friends and social situations as when they were using.
+We have found that one of the main contributors to addiction relapse is returning to the same friends and social situations as when they were using.
 To prevent relapse, developing a new network of sober friends is crucial.
 Research shows that peer support is important for sustaining recovery.

 Our Aftercare Group offers a forum for individuals in recovery to share their experiences, to laugh with each other and to provide sober support and fellowship.
 Patients may participate in the Aftercare Group for months or years post-treatment, in recognition of the chronic nature of addiction.
 The Aftercare/Continuing Care Program keeps our therapists in contact with our patients, so we have a better chance of spotting any warning signs of relapse early, and intervening to either halt relapse before it occurs or before the addiction gets out of control.
 The Aftercare Group also keeps patients connected with our Recovery Keys alumni community living throughout Jacksonville and St. Augustine, so that former patients have peers to turn to if they’re starting to struggle and an easy way of letting Recovery Keys’ treatment teams know.